GROWING UP IN WILD HORSE CANYON

 explores Okanagan history by focusing on Wild Horse Canyon in Okanagan Mountain Provincial Park (south of Kelowna, BC)

 and its vicinity.
-This advanced picture book, with
+This narrative nonfiction picture book, with

 illustrations by Loraine Kemp,